websecurify/node-vortex/README.md

 Use `getVortex` to augment the Vortex environment such as install new actions, providers, etc. Use `vortex` to do something, mostly with the manifest file, before the actual action takes place.

-Vortex plugin can do pretty much everything so here are some suggestions of what you could do if you spend some time writing a plugin:
+Vortex plugins can do pretty much everything so here are some suggestions of what you could do if you spend some time writing a plugin:

-* A plugin, which fetches access credentials such as keys, usernames and password from a centralized service.
+* A plugin, which fetches access credentials such as keys, usernames and password from a centralized storage.
 * A plugin, which adds another provisioner such as chef and puppet.
 * A plugin, which allows you extensive use of environment variables to configure all aspects of the manifest file.
 * A plugin, which double-checks all options before launching an action in order to prevent unexpected behaviour.